lmcrean/Hoverboard/README.md

 # Front-End Design for Virtual Classroom Product

 ## Introduction from the Developer
-As someone with an educational backgorund, I am interested in the revolutionary potential of Educational Technology services.
-I designed this page for a mock-up EdTech product as an opportunity to progress essential Front-end skills.
+As someone with an educational background, I am interested in the revolutionary potential of Educational Technology services.
+I designed this site for a mock-up EdTech product as an opportunity to progress essential Front-end skills.

 # Table of Contents
 - [Strategy](#strategy)